 Treatment of discount in the books of supplier and the recipient will depend on the conditions under which such discount has been provided.
 One of the important points to be considered is whether the discount was agreed at the time of sale or not.

-If you want automated solution for your GST Return Filing (GSTR 1, GSTR 3B, GSTR 9, GSTR 9C and Automated Reconciliation), I can arrange Live Demo with technical team.
+Automate your GST Return Filing (GSTR 1, GSTR 3B, GSTR 9, GSTR 9C and Automated Reconciliation), we'll arrange a 'live demo' with our technical team.